lavylipesh/Pesh_Gallery/README.md

 ## Author
 [Lilibeth Langat](https://github.com/lavylipesh/Pesh_Gallery)
 ## Description
-This is a Python application about my gallery.The application displays different photos from different categories.Photos are also categorised by the location they were taken.A user is able to copy a photograph link iin the application
+This is a Python application about my gallery.The application displays different photos from different categories.Photos are also categorised by the location they were taken.A user is able to copy a photograph link in the application
 ## Screenshot

 ## Installation Instruction